sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/get-started.md

 Orchestrator, a complete integrated system providing full lifecycle management for your edge devices, including remote deployment and management of Kubernetes applications.

-This sections outlines the key usage models intended for the initial Edge Microvisor Toolkit release.
+This section outlines the key usage models intended for the initial release of Edge Microvisor Toolkit.

 ### Standalone Developer Edge Node

-The standalone developer edge node installs a mutable Operating System with only minimum functionality included in the image.
+To create a custom developer build of Edge Microvisor Toolkit, follow the steps below:

-- Installing the OS via ISO image that includes essential pre-installed packages, providing a ready-to-use base environment
+- Install the mutable OS via ISO image that includes only essential pre-installed packages, providing a ready-to-use base environment.
-- Installing additional RPM packages using DNF to tailor the OS to your specific needs
+- Install additional RPM packages, using DNF to tailor the OS to your specific needs.
-- Updating installed RPMs regularly to stay up-to-date in the OS, for package updates, kernel updates, security vulnerability fixes and bug fixes
+- Update installed RPMs regularly to stay up-to-date in the OS, for package updates, kernel updates, security vulnerability fixes and bug fixes
-- Building a custom OS image using the OS toolkit and available packages enables to:
+- Build a custom OS image, using the OS toolkit and available packages, which enables you to:
-  - Configure the system for specialized workloads or environments
+  - Configure the system for specialized workloads or environments.
-  - Experiment with stripped-down or enhanced configurations tailored for your specific workloads.
+  - Experiment with simplified or enhanced configurations tailored for your specific workloads.
-  - Exploring using monitoring tools available with the OS to track system performance, resource usage, and log data for deeper insights into operational behavior.
+  - Explore, using in-built monitoring tools to track system performance, resource usage, and log data for deeper insights into operational behavior.

 | Item | Details |